lekekbot/ntu-cs/README.md

 **Worst decision of my life**

-I wanna dropout so bad atp
+I think I should dropout